 Numerous health issues can make it harder to wake up in the morning.
 Some can even cause you to not hear your alarm entirely.

-If you have stress, depression, or anxiety, this could be impacting the quality of your sleep and make it harder to wake up when your alarm goes off.
+If you have stress, depression, or anxiety, this could impact the quality of your sleep and make it harder to wake up when your alarm goes off.

 Other health issues can also make it harder to hear your alarm in the morning.
 Night terrors, sleepwalking, sleep apnea, or a cardiac rhythm sleep disorder can cause you to block out the sound of your alarm in the mornings.